ahmadawais/Advanced-Gulp-WordPress/README.md

 Features
 --------

-- Saas
 - Gulp
+- Sass for CSS
+- Auto Image optimization
-- Bower
+- Bower  for assets management
 - Lean PHP files with next to no syntax
 - Custom architecture design
 - Theme zip file build with Gulp